Cozy Peach Kitchen

 This simple but delicious homemade hummus is made with just a handful of simple ingredients and is perfect as an appetizer or spread.

-Prep Time5 mins
+Prep Time 5 minutes mins

-Chickpea Simmer Time10 mins
+Chickpea Simmer Time 10 minutes mins

-Total Time15 mins
+Total Time 15 minutes mins

-Servings: 10 servings (¼ cup each)
+Servings 10 servings (¼ cup each)

 Ingredients